yuja/jj/docs/config.md

   is in the main workspace if you're using multiple workspaces with `jj workspace`.

+* `--when.workspaces`: List of paths to match the workspace path prefix.

+  The same concerns about the path as for `--when.repositories` applies.

+  Use `jj root` to see the workspace root directory.

 * `--when.commands`: List of subcommands to match.